Last Updated: 8 days ago

 Important Note

-One user reported that the baklava was stale and soggy.
+One user reported that the baklava was stale and soggy, although this sentiment was not widely shared.

 Positive"When purchasing pita from this location, it's recommended to choose the plain packaged variety.
 This specific packaging indicates the freshly baked pita, as opposed to the ones with writing, which are likened to supermarket quality."